tlswg/tls13-pkcs1/draft-ietf-tls-tls13-pkcs1.md

 private keys.
 However, a large number of TPMs are unable to produce RSASSA-PSS signatures compatible with TLS 1.3.
 TPM specifications prior to 2.0 did not define RSASSA-PSS support (see Section 5.8.1 of {{TPM12}}).
-TPM 2.0 includes RSASSA-PSS, but only those TPM 2.0 devices compatible with FIPS 186-4 can be relied upon to use the salt length matching the digest length, as required for compatibility with TLS 1.3 (see Appendix B.7 of {{TPM2}}).
+TPM 2.0 includes RSASSA-PSS, but only those TPM 2.0 devices compatible with US FIPS 186-4 can be relied upon to use the salt length matching the digest length, as required for compatibility with TLS 1.3 (see Appendix B.7 of {{TPM2}}).

 TLS connections that rely on such devices cannot migrate to TLS 1.3.
 Staying on